On the existence of MRD self-dual codes

-The matrix $M_{\ab} (\cb)$ obviously depend on the choice of the $F$-basis $\ab$ of $L$.
+The matrix $M_{\ab} (\cb)$ obviously depends on the choice of the $F$-basis $\ab$ of $L$.
 However, its rank does not, since another choice of basis multiply $M_{\ab}(\cb)$ on the left by an invertible $m\times m$ matrix with entries in $F$.

 We define {\it the weight} of $\cb$, denoted by $\wt(\cb)$, to be the rank of $M_{\ab}(\cb)$, where $M_{\ab} (\cb)$ is computed with respect to any choice of an $F$-basis $\ab$ of $L.$